University of Texas School of Public Health Policies and Procedures

 Student Nonacademic Grievance Procedure

 If a student wishes to file a non-academic grievance, they must provide the names of relevant individuals involved, the location and date of the incident, any witnesses, and a detailed description of what happened.
-If the accused individual is an employee of UTHSA, the written grievance should be submitted to the employee’s immediate supervisor.
+If the accused individual is an employee of the health science center, the written grievance should be submitted to the employee’s immediate supervisor.
 Please refer to the Student Mistreatment Policy for information on the non-academic grievance procedure.

 Withdrawal

-Permission for withdrawal from UTSPHSA may be granted by the Associate Dean for AFSA upon concurrence by the department chair of the program.
+Permission for withdrawal from UT SPHS A may be granted by the Associate Dean of Academic, Faculty, and Student Affairs upon concurrence by the department chair of the program.
 Students who wish to withdraw must complete and sign the Student Clearance Form (available electronically in My Student Center).
-The form will route to the department chair and the Associate Dean for AFSA (or their designee).
+The form will route to the department chair and the Associate Dean of Academic, Faculty, and Student Affairs (or their designee).

 Leave of Absence (LoA)

-Students request a LoA in writing from the Associate Dean in the School of Public Health, including the reasons for the request, the last day of class attended, and the expected return time.
+Students request a LoA in writing to the department chair for their program, including the reasons for the request, the last day of class attended, and the expected return time.
 If a student is not currently enrolled in courses, the request for a LoA must be submitted before the census date for the current term.
 Students currently enrolled in courses may submit a request for a LoA at any time in the semester.
-If the department chair approves the request for a LoA, the department chair will submit the approved request to the Office of the Associate Dean for AFSA for final approval.
-After the Associate Dean for AFSA approves the request, the student is notified via letter.
+If the department chair approves the request for a LoA, the department chair will submit the approved request to the Office of the Associate Dean for Academic, Faculty, and Student Affairs for final approval.
+After the Associate Dean for Academic, Faculty, and Student Affairs approves the request, the student is notified by a letter.
 The student must complete the Student Clearance Form (available electronically in My Student Center).
-The form will be routed to the department chair and Associate Dean for AFSA for approval.
+The form will be routed to the department chair and Associate Dean for Academic, Faculty, and Student Affairs for approval.
 The form will automatically drop any courses for which the student is currently enrolled.

-Please note that, generally, taking a LoA does not extend the time-to-degree completion.
+Generally, taking a LoA does not extend the time-to-degree.

 Graduation

-The MPH degree is awarded upon the satisfactory completion of a minimum of 45 semester credit hours, including a 180-hour Applied Practice Experience or Practicum, an Integrated Learning Experience, other requirements particular to each program as documented by the department, and certification of the candidate by the Dean and the President to the Board of Regents.
+The degree of Master of Public Health is awarded upon the satisfactory completion of a minimum of 45 semester credit hours, including a 180-hour applied practice, an integrated learning experience, the requirements particular to each program as documented by the department, and certification of the candidate by the Dean and the President to the Board of Regents.

 Commencement

-Graduation ceremonies are held in May of each academic year.
 The Dean (or their designee) will be present to address the students and participate in the presentation of diplomas.
-All graduate candidates in the MPH programs also participate in UTHSA's Commencement.
+All graduate candidates in Master of Public Health programs also participate in the UT Health San Antonio Commencement.

 Student Identify Verification

-The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the U.S. Department of Education require that institutions offering distance or correspondence education courses or programs ensure via identify verification that the student who registers for, participates in, and completes the course or program is the same student that receives the credit.
-Student identity verification is conducted using, at the discretion of the institution, methods such as (1) proctored examinations; (2) secure logins and passcodes; and (3) any such technology or practices that are determined to be effective in verifying student identification.
+The Southern Association of Colleges and Schools Commission on Colleges and the U.S. Department of Education require that institutions offering distance or correspondence education demonstrate that any student who registers in such a course or program is the same student who participates in the complete course or program and receives credit for that participation must have their identity verified by using, at the discretion of the institution, methods such as (1) proctored examinations; (2) secure logins and passcodes; and (3) any such technology or practices that are determined to be effective in verifying student identification.
 This policy is meant to protect the privacy of students enrolled in distance or correspondence courses or programs.

 Computer and Other Technology Requirements